Two balancing rocks

 Search for the best value accommodation near Lamai Beach here (adlink).

-Le Meridien is situated in the northern end of the Lamai area, nestled between the mountains.
+The Lamai Samui is situated a few hundred metres south of Silver Beach on the far end of the Lamai area, nestled between the mountains.

-This means you’ll be about a 20-minute walk away from most of the tourist options, but if you’re staying at La Meridien, they probably won’t be needed.
+This means you’ll be about a 20-minute walk away from most of the tourist options, but if you’re staying at The Lamai Samui, they probably won’t be needed.

 The private beachfront location has stunning ocean views and the resort offers great facilities, including a beautiful seaside pool, full-service spa and a gym.

-For visiting Koh Samui’s other beaches and towns, Le Meridien offers complimentary shuttle services.
+For visiting Koh Samui’s other beaches and towns, The Lamai Samui offers complimentary shuttle services.

-Check prices and availability at Le Meridien Koh Samui Resort & Spa (adlink).
+Check prices and availability at The Lamai Samui (adlink).

 Check out Samui Jasmine Resort if you’re looking for a good value 4-star hotel in Lamai.